Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 You can serve code from any branch in your GitHub repo.

-You'll be splitting your code into published a `gh-pages` branch that will served as a GitHub page, and the master branch which will be your developer code.
+You'll be splitting your code into published a `gh-pages` branch that will be served as a GitHub page, and the master branch which will be your developer code.
 The master branch is where you will make changes, fix errors and test your work.
-When you deem your work is ready for public consumption you'll publish to the `gh-branch`.
+When you deem your work is ready for public consumption you'll publish it to the `gh-branch`.

 ### Using `gh-pages`

-The process of creating a branch on GitHub and building you project to the branch is possible to do manually but easier with a tool and there is a tool made just for this!
+The process of creating a branch on GitHub and building your project to the branch is possible to do manually but easier with a tool and there is a tool made just for this!
 The `gh-pages` package does this for you.
 Try it for yourself.

 Before starting you'll need a React project that is on GitHub.
 Use your final project if it's on GitHub, don't worry if it's not complete you update and publish an update by running one command in the terminal.
 If your final project is not ready use the React Fundamentals tutorial.

-**Intall `gh-pages`**
+**Install `gh-pages`**

 Start by installing `gh-pages` package: